Engineering Note

 Step 3: Avoid Heavy Computation in Render

-Expensive calculations inside render slow down the UI.
+Expensive calculations inside render can slow down the UI.
+Memoizing derived values prevents repeated computation when the input data has not changed.

 Step 4: Split Components